-Just like the rest of the country, car crashes are the leading cause of injury and death for teens in Colorado.
+Car crashes are the second leading cause of injury and death for teens in Colorado.

 While the number of drivers aged 15-20 years old involved in a fatal motor vehicle crash decreased by 8 percent from 2014 to 2015, there has been an increase by 1.6 percent over the past 5 years.